rtscowen/rtscowen.github.io/built.md

 # [Applying Gaussian Process Regression to ALS patients](https://github.com/rtscowen/ALS-Clusters)

-My undergrad diss on using Gaussian Process regression to find subgroups of ALS patients.
+My undergrad diss on using Gaussian Process regression to find subgroups of ALS patients. replicated some literature clusters on a subset of patients using Gaussian Process Regression.